kristianedstrom/Group-11/Assignments/A5/Reflection.md

 ## Recieved feedback

 Our project garnered feedback from two distinct groups, both operating at a higher level of competence.
-The exploration of the potential applications of BIM was particularly intriguing, especially when juxtaposed with the simplicity of our code.
-Despite its straightforward nature, our approach resonated with the evaluators who expressed appreciation for the underlying concept and the well-defined structure of our work.
+The exploration of the potential applications of BIM was particularly intriguing, especially when contrasted with the simplicity of our code.
+Despite its straightforward nature, our approach resonated with the groups who expressed appreciation for the underlying concept and the well-defined structure of our work.

 The positive responses extended to the organization and clarity of our project documentation.
 Our use of Markdown files in GitHub, coupled with detailed code descriptions, received commendation.
 Additionally, the concise and straightforward nature of our video content was well-received.

 However, valuable insights for enhancement emerged during the feedback sessions.
 A notable area for improvement is the extraction of the pricing list within our code.
-Evaluators recommended incorporating functionality that enables the retrieval of specific pricing information from an Excel sheet.
+The groups recommended incorporating functionality that enables the retrieval of specific pricing information from an Excel sheet.
 This enhancement would not only encompass gathering the percentage of each component but also retrieving the corresponding cost associated with each component.

 ## Future

-"In the future, we plan to delve into the utilization of OpenBIM tools as we continue to enhance our knowledge on the coding side of things.
+In the future, we plan to delve into the utilization of OpenBIM tools as we continue to enhance our knowledge on the coding side of things.
 While acknowledging the inherent difficulty in grasping and learning these tools, we recognize their potential effectiveness in streamlining our processes.

 Understanding OpenBIM may pose challenges, but its capacity to enhance collaboration and efficiency makes it a compelling tool to explore.
 As we navigate the learning curve, we aim to harness its capabilities to augment our project workflows and data management.